zriyansh/signoz.io/docs/aws-monitoring/rds-logs.md

 </figure>
 <br />

 **Step 2:** Select `S3` from the first drop down of AWS services list.
-Pick you S3 bucket for the second field.
+Pick your S3 bucket for the second field.

 **Step 3:** For the Event types field, you can select any number of options you wish.
 The trigger will occur depending upon what option(s) you choose here.
 By default, the `All object create events` will be selected.